Blog to explore reflections on health, physical, mental, emotional, holistic, including meaning, purpose, identity, and ultimate source of healing

 Seasonal Health: Light & Life

 Did You Know?
-The light patterns shift more quickly around the spring and autumn equinoxes.
-The pineal gland is highly sensitive to light, which controls our circadian rhythms, endocrine system, and energy levels.
+Light patterns shift more rapidly around the spring and autumn equinoxes.
+The pineal gland is highly sensitive to light, which regulates our circadian rhythms, hormones, and energy.

 Health Tip: Get sunshine when you can!
-Take a cue from cultures that endure long winters.
-In Nordic countries, people prioritize spending time outdoors at midday — 15 minutes of sunlight on the face can do wonders to reset your internal clock and lift your mood.
+Take a cue from cultures that endure long winters, where people prioritize being outside at midday — just 15 minutes of sun on the face can reset your internal clock and lift your mood.

 Scripture: Our ultimate source of light and life comes from above.
 (John 8:12)